 - Crackle paste to add texture

-- Metallic DUCT tape from home improvement supply stores for the Rusted Roof
+- Metallic DUCT tape (also called aluminum foil tape) from home improvement supply stores for the Rusted Roof

 - Colored pens, pencils, markers